-Henry Benjamin Pyrgos made his Scotland debut as a second-half substitute for Mike Blair against New Zealand in the first EMC Test of 2012.
+Henry Benjamin Pyrgos made his Scotland debut as a second-half substitute for Mike Blair against New Zealand in the first Autumn Test of 2012.

 Outwith rugby, Pyrgos has played for West of England at hockey (under-15) and Dorset at cricket (under-17).

 His father played rugby for Harlequins and Loughborough Students, and his mother represented England at under-21 hockey.

 Pyrgos took leave of a chemistry degree at Loughborough University to pursue his rugby ambitions.